 The state-wide fertility preservation service provides these patients with access to the latest technology, research and comprehensive ongoing fertility treatment to give them the best chance of having a family in the future.

-Any NSW resident with a medical need who is referred by their doctor can access the fertility preservation service at the Fertility and Research Centre.
-The Fertility and Research Centre at The Royal Hospital for Women (9382 6666) or the Westmead Fertility Centre (8890 7484)
+Any NSW resident with a medical need who is referred by their doctor can access the fertility preservation service at the Fertility and Research Centre at The Royal Hospital for Women (9382 6666) or the Westmead Fertility Centre (8890 7484).

 People based in a regional or remote location may be eligible for financial assistance for specialist treatment under the Isolated Patient Travel and Accommodation Scheme (IPTAAS).

-The NSW Government will manage rebate records, including the Pre-IVF Fertility Testing Rebate Form and related attachments, in accordance with NSW privacy laws, including the Health Records and Information Privacy Act 2002.
+The NSW Government will manage your personal information, including information provided in the Pre-IVF Fertility Testing Rebate Form, in any receipts related to the rebate claim and information submitted via the Service NSW website, in accordance with NSW privacy laws including the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.
 This is outlined in the Privacy Statement for Specialists and the Privacy Statement for Patients.

-To protect your privacy, the NSW Ministry of Health does not accept personal information via email.
-When applying for the Pre-IVF Testing Rebate your personal information provided via the Service NSW application will be held in a secure database maintained by Service NSW and accessible to NSW Ministry of Health.
+To protect your privacy, NSW Health does not accept personal information via email.
+When applying for the Pre-IVF Testing Rebate your personal information provided via the Service NSW application will be held in a secure database maintained by Service NSW and accessible to NSW Health.

-More information on how your personal information is managed can be found at Privacy and Service NSW - Privacy.
+More information on how your personal information is managed can be found via the NSW Health website and Service NSW website.